 Many family farmers raise heirloom sheep breeds, doing their bit to contribute to biodiversity and keep the sheep genepool deep and wide.

-Excellent for hand spinning, felting, and knitting.
+for hand spinning, felting, and knitting.
 Full range of colors including many shades of: BLACK, BROWN, TAN, AND GRAY.
 Hand spun yarn by order.
-Hand washed, carded and spun at the farm from our Romney and Merino sheep.
+Roving and spun yarn from our Romney and Merino sheep.